lollek/libprompt/README.md

 * backward-delete-char (backspace) - Delete character to the left of the current position.
 * kill-line (C-k) - Kill from cursor to the end of the prompt and put it in the kill-ring.
 * yank (C-y) - Yank the top of the kill-ring and put it at the cursor.
+* backward-kill-line (C-u) - Kill from cursor to the start of the prompt and put it in the kill-ring.

 ### History
 * previous-command (C-p, arrow up) - Show previous entered command.